irabeny89/bun-mobile-banking/KYC_KYB_TIERS_GUIDE.md

 In Nigeria, building a mobile banking app requires adhering strictly to the Central Bank of Nigeria (CBN) regulations.
 KYC for individuals is managed via the BVN/NIN system, and KYB for businesses focuses on the CAC registration system.
 Both rely heavily on integrating with RegTech aggregators via APIs.

 ### Part 1: Performing KYC for Individual Users

 The process for individuals is a tiered approach, starting with basic identity collection and escalating to verification using national identifiers.

 #### A. Data Collection (Mobile App Inputs)

 Your mobile app UI must capture the following required inputs:

-Full Legal Name
+- Full Legal Name
-Date of Birth
+- Date of Birth
-Gender
+- Gender
-Phone Number
+- Phone Number
-Residential Address
+- Residential Address
-Passport Photograph
+- Passport Photograph
-Bank Verification Number (BVN)
+- Bank Verification Number (BVN)
-National Identity Number (NIN)
+- National Identity Number (NIN)

 #### B. Verification Process (Backend & RegTech Aggregator)

 The backend uses a RegTech aggregator (e.g., Paystack, Mono, Identitypass) to verify the data against NIBSS records:

-Backend Call: Your Node.js backend sends the BVN, fullName, and dateOfBirth to the aggregator's API endpoint.
+- `Backend Call`: Your Node.js backend sends the BVN, fullName, and dateOfBirth to the aggregator's API endpoint.
-Aggregator Verification: The aggregator communicates with NIBSS/NIMC databases.
+- `Aggregator Verification`: The aggregator communicates with NIBSS/NIMC databases.
 Status Confirmation:
-Success: The API returns a successful match.
+- `Success`: The API returns a successful match.
 The user can be moved to KYC Tier 2 or 3.
-Failure/Mismatch: The user is restricted to KYC Tier 1 limits (₦100,000 daily limit) until corrected or manually reviewed.
+- `Failure/Mismatch`: The user is restricted to KYC Tier 1 limits (₦100,000 daily limit) until corrected or manually reviewed.

-Proof of Address (for Tier 3): The user uploads a utility bill or bank statement, which is reviewed (either manually or using an automated document verification service) to unlock unlimited transactions.
+`Proof of Address (for Tier 3)`: The user uploads a utility bill or bank statement, which is reviewed (either manually or using an automated document verification service) to unlock unlimited transactions.

 ### Part 2: Performing KYB for Business Users

 KYB for businesses focuses on verifying the entity's legal standing with the Corporate Affairs Commission (CAC) and confirming the identity of its owners.

 #### A. Data Collection (Mobile App Inputs)

 The app needs specific inputs regarding the business structure:

-Legal Business Name
+- Legal Business Name
-CAC Registration Number
+- CAC Registration Number
-Business TIN (Tax Identification Number)
+- Business TIN (Tax Identification Number)
-Business Type (LTD, Enterprise, etc.)
+- Business Type (LTD, Enterprise, etc.)
-Registered Address
+- Registered Address
-List of all Ultimate Beneficial Owners (UBOs) and Directors.
+- List of all Ultimate Beneficial Owners (UBOs) and Directors.

 #### B. Verification Process (Backend & RegTech Aggregator)

 The backend workflow involves two main verification steps:

-Business Verification (CAC Lookup):
+- `Business Verification (CAC Lookup)`:
-Your backend sends the CAC Registration Number and Legal Business Name to the aggregator's KYB API.
+<br>Your backend sends the CAC Registration Number and Legal Business Name to the aggregator's KYB API.
 The aggregator verifies the business registration status and returns official data (e.g., active status, date of incorporation).
 The backend confirms the business is legitimate and active.

-UBO/Director Verification (Individual KYC Check):
+- `UBO/Director Verification (Individual KYC Check)`:
-For every director or UBO listed (typically those owning 25% or more, as per CBN rules), you must run a standard individual KYC check.
+<br>For every director or UBO listed (typically those owning 25% or more, as per CBN rules), you must run a standard individual KYC check.
 You collect their personal BVN via the app and verify it using the same process described in Part 1.

 #### C. Final Status

 Once both the business entity is verified and all associated UBOs have their BVNs confirmed, the business user is onboarded and gains full access to business banking services.

 ## Transaction Limits By KYC Tier